Get Involved with Summer Place

 Discover Rewarding Volunteer Opportunities in Naperville, IL

 Are you passionate about giving back to your community?
 Do you have an interest in theatre, set building, marketing, grant writing, multimedia design, photography, or fundraising?
 Join us at Summer Place Theatre, where we welcome individuals eager to make a difference.
 Check out volunteer opportunities below!
+Feel free to reach out if there's another way to contribute!

 Why Volunteer with Us?